gt5280/gt5280/README.md

 - 👋 Hi, I’m @gt5280
-- 👀 I’m interested in embedded systems
+- 👀 I am interested in embedded systems
-- 🌱 I’m currently learning embedded linux
+- 🌱 I am currently developing FPGA gateware and learning on embedded systems
-- 💞️ I’m looking to collaborate on FPGAs, microcontrollers and ARM
+- 💞️ I am looking to collaborate on FPGAs, microcontrollers and ARM projects
 - 📫 How to reach me: NA

 <!---